tshakalekholoane/bat/README.md

 $ go build bat.go
 ```
 and placing the resulting binary in a directory that is in their `$PATH` such as `/usr/local/bin`.

+## Requirements

+To persist threshold settings between restarts, the application relies on [Bash](https://www.gnu.org/software/bash/) and [systemd](https://systemd.io/) which are bundled with most Linux distributions.